Posted on 10th August, 2019

 In early August 2019, Bloomberg made public the information that Bayer had proposed to settle more than 18,000 Roundup lawsuits that are still pending.

-The news was picked up by the national networks and Bayer stock prices rallied with it, going as much as 11% higher and signaling an end to the litigation.
+The news was picked up by the national networks and Bayer stock prices rallied with it, going as much as 11% higher.

-Despite Bloomberg's announcement, attorney Ken Feinberg, who was appointed as a mediator by Judge Chhabria to attempt to negotiate a settlement, dismissed the report.
+Despite Bloomberg's announcement, attorney Ken Feinberg, who was appointed as a mediator by Judge Chhabria to attempt to negotiate the settlement, dismissed the report.

-Roundup is the most extensively used pesticide worldwide, but it has been linked to a type of cancer called non-Hodgkin's lymphoma, especially among those who work in farming and agriculture.
+Roundup is the most extensively used pesticide worldwide, but it has been linked to non-Hodgkin's lymphoma, especially among those who work in farming and agriculture.

 Bayer acquired Roundup and other glyphosate-based herbicides through a $63 billion takeover of Monsanto in 2018.
-The recent reports of a potential litigation settlement have been confusing, but there is no doubt that the Roundup trials to date have put pressure on the Bayer stock price and prompted a vote of no confidence by stockholders.
+Recent reports of a potential litigation settlement have not been transparent enough, but there is no doubt that the Roundup trials to date have put pressure on the Bayer stock price and prompted a vote of no confidence by stockholders.

-He later lost a critical confidence vote as investors questioned his handling of the Monsanto deal and the wave of U.S. Roundup claims that followed.
+He later lost a critical vote of confidence as investors questioned his handling of the Monsanto deal and the wave of U.S. Roundup claims that followed.

 If you or someone you love has been exposed to Bayer's weedkiller and developed cancer or another serious adverse reaction, do not hesitate to contact Atraxia Law.
 We will review your case to help you determine if you are eligible to receive compensation through a claim.